-Yes, we admit students to grade 11, because they will still be able to meet NYS Regents diploma requirements.
+Yes, we admit students to grade 11.
 We do not offer admission to students going into grade 12 who wish to graduate from Aquinas.
 However, we will consider students for grade 12 if they wish to receive a Certificate of Participation.

 Does Aquinas have mid-year (February/spring) admission?

 In most cases, we do not.
 Exceptions are granted by the Director of Enrollment and also if the student is already studying in the U.S. and wishes to transfer to Aquinas.

 We work with many agencies, but most of our students come through Private School Exchange (pse-edu.org/), CCI Greenheart International (cci-exchange.com/), or Ivy Academia.

 I am not Catholic.
 Can I still attend Aquinas?

 Yes, you can.
 Please be aware that since AQ is a Catholic school, students are required to take a theology course each year.
 To help with our international students’ transition into a Catholic school, students take a beginner course called Intro to Catholicism.
 This course introduces them to the basic concepts and theories that will help guide them through the rest of their time at Aquinas.